Mary J. Blige, 48, Shows Off Toned Body For ‘Self’ Magazine

 “You look absolutely stunning!! love u for life queen,” a fifth follower commented.

-Last month, Blige was photographed in an animal-print swimsuit which had her fans in awe of her.
-The Inquisitr reported the look as well as social media’s reaction.
+Last month, Mary was photographed in an animal-print swimsuit, which had her fans in awe of her.
+The Inquisitr reported on the look.

 To date, Mary has released 13 studio albums — What’s The 411?, My Life, Share My World, Mary, No More Drama, Love & Life, The Breakthrough, Growing Pains, Stronger with Each Tear, My Life II… The Journey Continues (Act 1), A Mary Christmas, The London Sessions, and Strength of a Woman.
 Her last release was two years ago in 2017.